16 December 2021

 Guernsey’s funds industry

 Guernsey is one of the world’s largest offshore finance centres, with a thriving funds industry.
-Almost 1,000 investment funds, and well over 2,000 sub-funds, are currently administered in the island.
-The current value of funds under management and administration in Guernsey is £280 billion.
+Over 800 investment schemes are currently domiciled in the island.
+The current value of funds under management and administration in Guernsey is over £290 billion.

 Guernsey is able to provide fund managers and promoters global access.
 Guernsey is also well placed to benefit from pan-EU passporting rights once granted to non-EU managers under the Alternative Investment Fund Managers Directive.